oracle-livelabs/oci/oci-vision-defect-detection/label-data/label-data.md

 ## Task 4: Label data

-1. In your dataset details page, you will see a table view of the uploaded images.
-Click each image to proceed to its labeling.
+1. In the **Data records** page, you will see a table view of the uploaded images.
+Select an image to start labeling.

    ![Creation of Data Labeling dataset - 1](../images/data_labeling_images_table.png)

-2. In the single image view, zoom in if necessary.
-Using the cursor, draw square bounding boxes around the circles.
-Do the same for the ones that only appear partially.
+2. Draw a square bounding box around the rust then select **Save & next** until all the images are labeled.

    ![Labeling an image](../images/labeling_an_image.png)

 3. Once all the images are labeled, you may **proceed to the next lab**.

 ## Acknowledgements